 Whilst in Barcelona and Hamburg I happened to stumble across so many men on their motorbikes.
 Unbeknown to me it was a yearly re-union of 20,000 men on bikes.
 It then dawned on me since the epic movie The Dark Knight, the design of motorbikes has evolved.
-More so now they are just a a powerful looking machine.
-In fact the image of motorbikes and their latest designs just look absolutely drop dead gorgeous.
-However it seems up and till now the fashion style of the biker has a long way to go.
-So much so out of so many thousands of gorgeous men on their bikes I was not impressed with how they all looked.
+More so now they are just a powerful looking machine.
+In fact, the image of motorbikes and their latest designs just look absolutely drop-dead gorgeous.
+However, it seems up and till now the fashion style of the biker has a long way to go.
+So much so out of so many thousands of gorgeous men on their bikes, I was not impressed with how they all looked.

-Obviously the top labels thought the same thing.
-Ewin McGregor’s latest interview with top label Belstaff highlighted that he rides a motorbike everyday.
+Obviously, the top labels thought the same thing.
+Ewin McGregor’s latest interview with top label Belstaff highlighted that he rides a motorbike every day.
 He told Belstaff that he had always loved Belstaff clothes, that he wore them himself and that it totally represented him in a fashion way.
-In a nut shell, Ewin has always be very aware of his motorbike image.
+In a nutshell, Ewin has always been very aware of his motorbike image.

 No use owning the most wicked looking bike if your biker wear is dated.